psimsa/observator/implementation.md

 #### 2.2 InterceptorGenerator Implementation Plan
 - Discover all methods decorated with `[ObservatorTrace]` using Roslyn.
 - For each such method, find all call sites in the solution.
-- For each call site, generate a static interceptor method with `[InterceptsLocation]` that:
+- For each call site, generate a non-static interceptor method as a member of the same (partial) class, with `[InterceptsLocation]`:
-  - Starts an Activity using the generated ActivitySource
+  - The class must be `partial` to allow code injection.
-  - Calls the original method
+  - Emit a diagnostic if the annotated method is not in a partial class.
+- The interceptor method:
+  - Outputs a message for now (later: starts an Activity, calls original method, etc.)
   - Handles both sync and async methods (await if needed)
-  - Sets Activity status on error
+  - Sets Activity status on error (future step)
-- Emit all interceptors as a `.g.cs` file in `Observator.Generated`.
+- Emit all interceptors as a `.g.cs` file in the same namespace as the target class.
 - Test in TestApp: only attributed methods should be intercepted, console output should show Activity start/stop.
 - Handle edge cases: overloads, static/instance, async, diagnostics for unsupported patterns.